unninavi/book-library-system/README.md

 ### cd client
 ### npm start

-If you want to run only server side code:
+If you want to run only server side code: (url will be http://localhost:5000/api/bookList )

 ### npm run server